clementvidon/Makefile_tutor/README.md

 [**Version 4 | build a library**](#version-4)

+> - creates a static library
 > - when a header file is modified the executable will rebuild
 > - automatically generate a list of dependencies
 > - build directory
 > - dependency files must be included
-> - prevents `*.d` to be included for rules that dont require it
 > - hyphen symbol to prevent make from complaining
-> - creates a static library

 [**Bonus**](#bonus)